AguaClara/String-Digester/Trickling_Filter_report_2.md

 Excellent
 </div>

 In the past few weeks, the team has been fabricating the bench top model and beginning to conduct  tests to determine the distribution of flow in trickling filters.
 The preliminary results from these tests were confusing, as almost all water was running down the side of the tube instead of through the media, so the process of getting data has been slower than the team was expecting.
-...
+In an attempt to address this issue and pin point what exactly is causing this, the team has started testing with marbles as a trickling media to see if similar behavior is observed with various media if it is specific to the pea gravel.

 ## Future Work
 The team has just started with testing flow patterns and will continue to conduct tests and work on a model for the preferential flow tendencies, with both the pea gravel and the new filter media of marbles.
 In addition to flow mapping, the team will also work on brainstorming and designing novel geometries for testing.
 This will include building models of the team's current ideas.
 Along with the testing, the team is frequently thinking about what novel designs could address any of the various areas for improvement in the discovered during research.
 The team expects to have a solid start on an elementary model of an entirely different trickling filter system using strings by the end of the semester, as well as a more solid set of data from the flow tests.
-A future goal that will not be attempted this semester is to create a bench top model so that nitrogen and phosphorus removal can be measured.
+A future goal that will not be attempted this semester is the creation of a bench top model  that allows for measurement of nitrogen and phosphorus removal.

 <div class="alert alert-block alert-danger">
 Reconsider the last sentence.